Updated October 2013

 Reducing the risk of premature birth

-However, if you have certain types of infection or severe pre-eclampsia, or if your baby has a health problem, then the team may actually advise you to have the baby early, by induction or caesarean, if this is the safest option overall.
+Sometimes it is safest to deliver the baby preterm, for example if you have certain types of infection or severe pre-eclampsia, or if your baby has a health problem.
+If this is the case then your healthcare team may actually advise you to have the baby early, by induction of labour or caesarean section.

-Using all the information available about your pregnancy, your healthcare team will do its best to reduce your risk of premature birth.
-There are three main steps that help to minimise the risk factors and health problems of premature labour and preterm birth.
+Using all the information available about your pregnancy, your healthcare team will do its best to reduce your risk of premature birth and get the best outcome for you and your baby.
+There are steps that can help to minimise the risk factors and health problems of premature labour and preterm birth.

-Firstly your risk of having a premature baby is evaluated during pregnancy in order to establish whether any form of treatment is necessary.
-If you are found to be at risk of preterm birth then your healthcare team may decide that further care is needed which will vary depending on the reason you are considered to be at risk.
-Lastly and perhaps the best treatment is simply reducing the risk factors of preterm birth.
-Although reasons for prematurely born babies are still not fully understood, there are numerous things you can do to reduce your risk of prematurity.
+First, it is very important to receive all of the antenatal care that is offered in the UK so that your risk of having a premature baby may be fully assessed during pregnancy, and any treatment planned.
+If you are found to be at risk of preterm birth then your healthcare team may decide that further care is needed, which will vary depending on the reason you are at risk.
+Second, is to reduce some of the lifestyle factors that are linked to preterm birth.
+Although the reasons for prematurely born babies are still not fully understood, there are some things you can do to reduce your risk of prematurity.

 The sections below run through risk assessments, treatments, and how to reduce your risk factors of preterm birth in more detail.

 Read more on how you can reduce your risk of giving birth prematurely.

 National Institute for Health and Care Excellence, Pre-term labour and birth: draft scope, London NICE, 2014

 National Institute for Health and Care Excellence, Intrapartum care: management and delivery of care to women in labour, London NICE, 2007